Cloud Security Management: 8 Steps for Evaluating Cloud Service Providers

 1. Ensure effective governance and compliance

-In addition to this, organizations should establish a formal governance framework that outlines chains of responsibility, authority and communication.
+In addition, organizations should establish a formal governance framework that outlines chains of responsibility, authority, and communication.

 This describes the roles and responsibilities of those involved, how they interact and communicate, and general rules and policies.

 It is important to audit the compliance of IT system vendors that host the applications and data in the cloud.